yonatandudai/Assignment-for-Enqode/part2/README.md

 # Darkweb Scanner API

-This project implements a simple API that allows users to perform DNS lookups using both the `nslookup` command-line tool and an external DNS lookup API.
+* This project implements a simple API that allows users to perform DNS lookups using both the `nslookup` command-line tool and an external DNS lookup API.
 The API is built with Node.js and Express and returns structured JSON data, making it easy to integrate into other applications.

-## Note
-The code demonstrating my API implementation is in the file located at:
+* The code demonstrating my API implementation is in the file located at:
 ```Assignment-for-Enqode\part2\server.js```

 ## Table of Contents